Reflecting on purpose of visit

-Participating in monastery activities
+Participating in monastery routine

 The Eight Precepts